 - Work with you to establish a new imprint and complete a book’s registration: $180

 See the end of this page for links to our other articles on this topic.

 We work to retain your book’s Amazon customer reviews

 Whenever possible, we manage the process of republishing your book to retain your book’s highly valuable Amazon customer book reviews.
 There is no official Amazon policy in this regard, but the steps we follow to unpublish and republish have been successful for many other books.

 AuthorImprints client profiles: a few of our republished book projects

-These 4 client profiles are representative of the type and scope of our republishing projects.
-Each is a little different so complete the contact form below with the requested information for a quote or feedback about your project.
+These four client profiles are representative of the type and scope of our republishing projects.
+Each is a little different, so complete the contact form below with the requested information for a quote or feedback about your project.

-Leslie Lehr, 2 eBooks: rights reversion for 66 Laps and Wife Goes On.
+Leslie Lehr, two eBooks: Leslie's publisher granted her a rights reversion for 66 Laps and Wife Goes On.
 We established Leslie’s self-publishing imprint, created the necessary files, and managed online retail store distribution.
-We also manage period online sales.
+We also manage periodic online sales.

 How can we help?
-A checklist of what to send us for a quote:
+Here's a checklist of what to send us for a quote: